-How can we individually and collaboratively move concretely toward universal broadband access and access to the tools, practices, and resources (e.g., people), and systems of support needed to flourish in learning and at work?
+How can we individually and collaboratively move concretely toward universal broadband access, and access to the tools, practices, and resources (e.g., people), and systems of support needed to flourish in learning and community involvement?

 Rural, urban, and suburban learners; no devices, old devices; no connectivity, slow connectivity, cellular-only connectivity; the wrong sides of the road.
 These are only some of the barriers faced by people across America when it comes to connecting to the internet to continue schoolwork, to teach, to create, to conference call, to connect, during this pandemic -- and beyond.
 In this moment, we are challenged to consider the world we want to emerge into, and act to create those futures.

 The ShapingEDU community’s focus is on individual impact toward collective, collaborative results.
 In this project, we strive to enable learning by addressing gaps in access to broadband internet, devices, information and resources, and human support.
 Access to the internet and resources is a starting point but must be accompanied by education to evaluate and use the information and resources for the greater good.
 The intersection of access and education creates a proving ground of innovation and progress.

 Action: A community of education changemakers seeks to catalyze change in response to this urgent challenge through action-oriented resources, community engagement + stakeholder inclusion and partnership.
 Specifically, we are taking the following steps: